French Army in World War I: Organization during the war

 Over the course of the First World War another five field armies would be raised.
 The war scare led to another 2.9 million men being mobilized in the summer of 1914 and the costly battles on the Western Front forced France to conscript men up to the age of 45.
 This was done by the mobilization in 1914 of the Territorial Army and its reserves, comprising men who had completed their peacetime service with the active and reserve armies (ages 20–34).

 In June 1915, the Allied countries met in the first inter-Allied conference.
 Britain, France, Belgium, Italy, Serbia and Russia agreed to coordinate their attacks but the attempts were frustrated by German offensives on the Eastern Front and spoiling offensives at Ypres and in the hills west of Verdun.

 By 1918, towards the end of the war, the composition and structure of the French army had changed.
 Forty percent of all French soldiers on the Western Front were operating artillery and 850,000 French troops were infantry in 1918, compared to 1.5 million in 1915.
 Causes for the drop in infantry include increased machine gun, armored car and tank usage, as well as the increasing significance of the French air force, the Service Aéronautique.
-At the end of the war on November 11, 1918, the French had called up 8,817,000 men, including 900,000 colonial troops.
+At the end of the war on 11 November 1918, the French had called up 8,817,000 men, including 900,000 colonial troops.
 The French army suffered around 6 million casualties, including 1.4 million dead and 4.2 million wounded, roughly 71% of those who fought.
 Out of the one million French infantrymen who died in the war, more than half died between the outbreak of war and November 1915.

-Commanders in Chief

-Joseph Joffre was Commander-in-Chief, a position for which he had been designated since 1911.
-While serving in this position, Joffre was responsible for development of the Plan XVII the mobilisation and concentration plan for the offensive strategy against Germany, which proved a costly failure.
-Joffre was thought to be the 'Savior of France' due to his serenity and a refusal to admit defeat, valuable at the beginning of the war, along with his regrouping of retreating Allied forces at the Battle of the Marne.
-Joffre was effectively relieved of his duties on December 13, 1916, following the heavy human losses at the Battle of Verdun and the Somme, and the defeat of Romania, which appeared for a time to put the Salonika Bridgehead in jeopardy.
-Due to his popularity, it was not presented to the public as a dismissal when he was promoted to Marshal of France on the same day.

-Robert Nivelle, who began the war as a regimental colonel, was appointed Commander-in-Chief.
-However, after the failure of the Nivelle Offensive in April 1917 he was removed from his position and appointed Commander-in-Chief in North Africa.
+Commanders-in-Chief